kaob1991/pands-project2021/README.md

 # PANDS-Project 2021

-Project work as part of PANDS module
+Project work as part of the Programming and Scripting module in partial fulfillment of a H.Dip in Data Analytics in Computing.
+Student number G00398250 (Katie O'Brien)